oopsmonk/documentation/getting-started/1.1/first-steps/hello-world.md

     MAXPIKYYYNPRXXVIKNPZ9TSAVYTDEDAJOJHJVXGKLJADWDNHYNNNJJYSO9LYNVTXLJ9URVGMAEDPA9999
     ```

-8. To see your transaction on the Tangle, search for your transaction hash in a Tangle explorer such as [utils.iota.org](https://utils.iota.org/)
+8. To see your transaction in the Tangle, search for your transaction hash in a Tangle explorer such as [utils.iota.org](https://utils.iota.org/)

     Make sure to select the Devnet network.